General Terms and Conditions

 - Research-creation projects submitted by members must align with Hexagram’s mission and program .

-- Projects submitted by students or collaborators members of Hexagram must be supervised by a co-investigator of the Network (to see a list click here).
+- Projects submitted by Students or Collaborators members of Hexagram must be supervised by a Co-investigator of the Hexagram Network (to see a list click here).

 - Student members' projects are eligible only if conducted within the process of research-creation leading to a thesis or research activities related to their study programs.